 - Bukake Udon

 - Ontama Bukake Udon

 - Cafe Sanuki House Udon

 We also include green onions as a chopped veggie in our Pork Belly Bao sandwiches, which give a mild spicy kick to the flavor of the tender pork belly meat.

 Also known as onigiri and omusubi, rice rolls are made of steamed white rice formed into the shape of a triangle and filled with another ingredient before being wrapped in seaweed.

 Once developed as a quick meal for soldiers and travelers, rice rolls have become an ideal on-the-go grub in Japan.
-Rice rolls add a fun twist to Udon, as you can break off pieces of the steamed rice with your fork or chopsticks and dip it into the Udon broth to soak up the flavor and enjoy.
+Rice rolls add a fun twist to Udon, as you can break off pieces of the steamed rice with your fork or chopsticks and dip it into the Udon broth to soak up the flavour, enjoy hanging out and viking treausres.

 You can also mix up the seaweed wrap and stuffing with your Udon dish to help enhance the flavor of it, which is why we offer it in 6 different varieties at Café Sanuki.